Iran’s Revolutionary Guards

 The IRGC’s involvement in Iraq after the U.S. invasion in 2003 has become a particular point of contention between Tehran and Washington.
 In 2007, U.S. President George W. Bush accused the Quds Force of providing Shiite Muslim militants with roadside bombs to kill American forces, though experts inside and outside the U.S. government questioned whether such orders came from Tehran directly.
 The Donald Trump administration blamed the IRGC for the killings of 608 U.S. troops in Iraq between 2003 and 2011.

 Following the 2011 regionwide uprisings commonly known as the Arab Spring, the Quds Force deployed to Syria.
 Iran initially claimed the operatives were carrying out a limited mission defending Shiite shrines but later acknowledged that the force was helping Syrian President Bashar al-Assad suppress unrest.
 As the discontent turned to civil war, the Quds Force served not just as military advisors, but also on the front lines, fighting alongside Syrian regime forces, Lebanese Hezbollah militants, and Afghan refugees serving in IRGC proxy militias.
-Meanwhile, the Arab uprisings similarly sparked a civil war in Yemen, and the IRGC began providing the country’s Houthi rebels with intelligence support, training, and weapons to repel the combined forces of Yemen’s government and Iran’s rival Saudi Arabia.
+Meanwhile, after the Arab uprisings similarly sparked a civil war in Yemen, the IRGC channeled intelligence support, training, and weapons to Yemen’s Houthis to help the rebel movement repel the combined forces of the country’s government and Iran’s rival Saudi Arabia.

 Iranian officials expanded the Quds Force’s presence in both Iraq and Syria in response to the rise of the Islamic State group.
 They warned that if the Sunni Muslim militant organization wasn’t defeated there, it would march on Tehran.
 In Iraq, popular mobilizations of tens of thousands of Shiite militiamen soon eclipsed the national army.
 Many of these militias pledged loyalty to Iran’s supreme leader and were led by commanders who worked with the Quds Force against the U.S. occupation in the prior decade.
 The official who led the mobilization, Abu Mahdi al-Muhandis, held both Iraqi and Iranian citizenship and had served as a Quds Force officer.
 While the mobilization provided the ground forces that rolled back the Islamic State, the United States provided air power, effectively making the guards and U.S. forces tacit partners.